Pace Hospitals | Best Hospitals in Hyderabad, Telangana, India

 Who all are involved in Liver Transplantation?

-Liver transplant is a process where a team of medical and surgical staff are involved to evaluate the donor and recipient.
+Liver transplant is a process where a team of medical and surgical staff are involved to evaluate the liver transplant donor and recipient.
 The Liver Transplant Team at PACE Hospitals is trained specially in fulfilling the needs of liver transplant patients.
 The Liver Transplant Team members include:

 • Liver specialist (transplant hepatologist)